bellnetwork/Bell-macOS-Monitoring/README.md

-# Bell System Monitoring for macOS
+# Bell macOS Monitoring Script

 The Bell macOS Monitoring script is a Python-based monitoring tool designed to collect and report various system metrics from macOS-based servers.
 It provides functionalities for monitoring system performance, tracking resource usage, checking for updates, and sending alerts.
 The script is intended to be run as a background service and can be customized to suit specific monitoring needs.

-**Overview**
+## Overview

 The script utilizes various Python libraries and system commands to gather information about the system's performance, resource utilization, network activity, and more.
 It communicates with a remote server to report the collected data, allowing users to monitor their macOS server's health and status remotely.

-**Features**
+## Features

-System Information: The script collects and reports essential system information, including the global IP address, hostname, uptime, and operating system version.
+- **System Information:** Collects and reports essential system information, including the global IP address, hostname, uptime, and operating system version.

-**Update Check**
-The script periodically checks for updates and downloads and installs them if available, ensuring that the monitoring tool is up-to-date.
+- **Update Check:** Periodically checks for updates and downloads and installs them if available, ensuring that the monitoring tool is up-to-date.

-**Resource Monitoring**
-The script monitors CPU usage, memory usage, disk usage, network bandwidth, and other system resources.
+- **Resource Monitoring:** Monitors CPU usage, memory usage, disk usage, network bandwidth, and other system resources.

-**Temperature Monitoring**:
-The script gathers temperature data from system sensors, providing insights into the server's thermal state.
+- **Temperature Monitoring:** Gathers temperature data from system sensors, providing insights into the server's thermal state.

-**Process Monitoring**:
-It tracks running processes and their CPU usage, allowing users to monitor the performance of individual processes.
+- **Process Monitoring:** Tracks running processes and their CPU usage, allowing users to monitor the performance of individual processes.

-**Alerting Mechanism**s:
-The script can be configured to send alerts based on predefined thresholds for disk usage, swap usage, and network latency.
+- **Alerting Mechanisms:** Can be configured to send alerts based on predefined thresholds for disk usage, swap usage, and network latency.

-**Service Status Monitoring**:
-It checks the status of a specific service and can trigger server reboot or shutdown actions based on the server's status.
+- **Service Status Monitoring:** Checks the status of a specific service and can trigger server reboot or shutdown actions based on the server's status.

-**Usage**
-**Dependencies**:
+## Usage

-The script relies on various Python libraries, including psutil, requests, and others.
+**Dependencies:** The script relies on various Python libraries, including psutil, requests, and others.
 Make sure these dependencies are installed.

-**Configuration**:
-Configure the script by modifying the settings at the beginning of the script.
+**Configuration:** Configure the script by modifying the settings at the beginning of the script.
 Customize alert thresholds, URLs, and other parameters to match your requirements.

-**Execution**:
-Run the script as a background service.
+**Execution:** Run the script as a background service.
 It will continuously gather data and send it to a remote server for monitoring.

-**Alerts**
-Configure alerting mechanisms by setting threshold values for resource usage.
+**Alerts:** Configure alerting mechanisms by setting threshold values for resource usage.
 The script will send alerts if resource usage exceeds the specified thresholds.

-**Note**
-The script has been tailored to integrate with the bellbots.eu platform, where the provided IP address is used for verification purposes.
-This script includes features for handling errors and reporting them to a remote server.
-The structure of the script is organized into various functions, each serving distinct roles in the monitoring and reporting process.

-**Disclaimer**
+## Disclaimer

 This script is provided as a starting point for creating a monitoring tool and may require additional adjustments to work seamlessly with your system and network environment.
 It's important to review and test the script in a controlled environment before deploying it to production systems.

-**Important Note**
-This script is intended to be used exclusively with a booked service on the bellbots.eu platform.
+**Important Note:** This script is intended to be used exclusively with a booked service on the bellbots.eu platform.
 The provided IP address is crucial for verification, and unauthorized use is strictly prohibited.
 Ensure that you have a legitimate booking on bellbots.eu and have entered the correct IP address for verification.
 Unauthorized use may result in account suspension or legal action.

-**Installation and Usage Guide**
+## Installation and Usage Guide

-**Prerequisites**
+### Prerequisites

     macOS-based server
     Python 3.x installed
     Internet connectivity

-**Installation Steps**
-**Clone the Repository**
-Open a terminal and navigate to the directory where you want to store the monitoring script.
-Clone the repository using the following command:
+### Installation Steps

+1. Clone the Repository:

         git clone gh repo clone bellnetwork/bellsys_moni_macos
         cd bellsys_moni_macos

-**Install Dependencies**
+### Install Dependencies:
     brew install mpstat
     brew install coreutils
     brew install bpytop

-Install Python3:

     brew install python3 python3-pip

-Install the required Python dependencies using pip:

     pip3 install psutil requests

-**Run the Script**

-Run the script in the background as a service.
-You can do this using a terminal command:
+### Run the Script:

     python3 sys_check.py &

-This command starts the script in the background.
-You can exit the terminal, and the script will continue running.

-**Usage Guide**
-**Monitoring Data**:
+### Usage Guide

-The script will continuously monitor various metrics, such as CPU usage, memory usage, network activity, and more.
+Monitoring Data: The script will continuously monitor various metrics, such as CPU usage, memory usage, network activity, and more.

-**Alerts**
-If configured, the script will send alerts when predefined thresholds are exceeded.
+Alerts: If configured, the script will send alerts when predefined thresholds are exceeded.

-**Update Check**
-The script will periodically check for updates and install them if available.
+Update Check: The script will periodically check for updates and install them if available.
 This ensures the monitoring tool is up-to-date.

-**Remote Monitoring**
-The collected data is sent to a remote server for monitoring.
+Remote Monitoring: The collected data is sent to a remote server for monitoring.
 Configure the URLs in the script to match your remote server's endpoints.

-**Stopping the Script**
+### Stopping the Script

-To stop the script, you need to find its process ID (PID) and use the kill command.
-Follow these steps:
+To stop the script, find its process ID (PID) and use the kill command.

-Use the following command to list all background processes:

-  ps aux | grep sys_check.py

-Identify the process ID (PID) of the script.

-Use the kill command to stop the script by sending the appropriate signal.
-Replace <pid> with the actual process ID.

-  kill <pid>

-**Setup launchctl**
+### Setup launchctl
 Edit and move the .plist file.
-Please ensure that you entered the correct path.
+Ensure the correct path is entered.

     vi com.bellsyscheck.plist
     mv com.bellsyscheck.plist /Library/LaunchDaemons/com.bellsyscheck.plist

-Run the following commands to load and start the service: sudo launchctl load /Library/LaunchDaemons/com.bellsyscheck.plist
+Load and start the service:

+    sudo launchctl load /Library/LaunchDaemons/com.bellsyscheck.plist
     sudo launchctl start com.bellsyscheck

-**Verify the Service:**
+Verify the Service:

-You can check the status of the service using the launchctl command: sudo launchctl list | grep com.bellsyscheck
+    sudo launchctl list | grep com.bellsyscheck

-You should see output indicating that the service is loaded and running.

-**Logs:**

-The standard output and standard error logs are written to the paths specified in the <string> elements of the .plist file (/var/log/bellsyscheck.log and /var/log/bellsyscheck_error.log, respectively).

-**Unload and Stop the Service:**
+## Logs and Unloading
+Logs are written to /var/log/bellsyscheck.log and /var/log/bellsyscheck_error.log.

-To stop and unload the service, you can use the following commands:
+To stop and unload the service:

     sudo launchctl stop com.bellsyscheck
     sudo launchctl unload /Library/LaunchDaemons/com.bellsyscheck.plist

-Please note that modifying system-level settings like launchd requires administrative privileges and can impact system behavior.
-Always use caution and test thoroughly in a controlled environment before deploying to production systems.

-**Customization and Advanced Usage**
+### Customization and Advanced Usage

-Please note that the script's core functionality is tightly integrated with the bellbots.eu platform, and unauthorized modifications may cause the script to malfunction or behave unpredictably.
-We strongly discourage any modifications to the script's existing codebase.
+The script's core functionality is tightly integrated with the bellbots.eu platform.
+Unauthorized modifications may cause malfunctions.
+While you can't modify the core code, you can suggest new features through bellbots.eu support.

-If you have ideas for new features or improvements, we encourage you to share your suggestions with us.
-You can create a new support ticket on bellbots.eu to propose new features or discuss potential enhancements.
-Our team will review your suggestions and consider them for future updates to the script.

-While you are not allowed to directly modify the script's core code, you can still enhance its capabilities by suggesting new monitoring functions, alert mechanisms, or additional system metrics.
-Your feedback is valuable to us and can contribute to the ongoing improvement of the Bell macOS Monitoring script.

-As for customizing the script's behavior, you can adjust the intervals at which data is collected, alerts are checked, and updates are performed.
-However, please exercise caution and ensure that any changes align with the intended functionality and usage of the script within the context of the bellbots.eu service.
+For customization, adjust intervals for data collection, alerts, and updates.
+Always ensure changes align with intended usage and bellbots.eu service context.
+Your feedback is valuable for ongoing improvements.

-Thank you for your understanding and cooperation in adhering to the script's usage guidelines.
-If you have any questions or suggestions, please don't hesitate to reach out to us through the support channels provided on bellbots.eu.
+Thank you for understanding and adhering to usage guidelines.
+For questions or suggestions, reach out via bellbots.eu support channels.